 Enlarged veins on your hands can give away your age, even if you’ve been taking excellent care of the skin on your face.
-At Beverly Hills Vein Institute in Beverly Hills, California, Ivan Brooks, MD, offers hand sclerotherapy to reduce the appearance of bulging veins on your hands.
+At Beverly Hills Vein Institute in Beverly Hills and Westlake Village, California, Ivan Brooks, MD, offers hand sclerotherapy to reduce the appearance of bulging veins on your hands.
 If you’re troubled by the veins on your hands, call the Los Angeles area or schedule a consultation online today to find out how he can reduce the appearance of your veins and revitalize the look of your hands.

 Like the skin on your face, the skin covering your hands is thin and exposed to a lot of sunlight.
 These two factors combine to contribute to large visible veins on your hands.
 As you age, the skin on your hands loses elasticity and becomes thin, which makes your veins more visible.
 Sun damage can accelerate this process.

 Additionally, your risk of vein valve weakening increases with age.
 Your veins have tiny valves that help push blood back to your heart.
 When these valves are damaged or weak, your blood doesn’t move as efficiently and can pool in sections of your veins.
 This can eventually worsen to the point of varicose vein development on your hands.